brandonwhitmire/personal-ansible/README.md

 # Things to Backup

-This repository was written with the goal of getting a fresh Manjaro installation to a personalized, standard state.
+This repository was written with the goal of getting a fresh installation to a personalized, standard state.
 For clarity's sake, the following is a rough list of things that should be backed up (usually with `borg`) but will not be added into this repository:

 - Web browser bookmarks
 - Password database